dchid/AWS-Notes/Database/RDS.md

 ## Availability

 - RDS Multi AZ can be used for disaster recovery
+    - Uses synchronous replication
+    - One DNS name with automatic app failover
+    - During failover, the standby instance is promoted to the master
+    - The standby instance is used for disaster recover **not** for scaling
 - Uses Synchronous copying
 - Multi AZ can be used for automatic failover under several conditions:
     - Failed